I think mundane everyday life should be appreciated more.

 wait a minute or two.

-the cubes will shrink but not melt totally-due to the coolness of the added water- now you can insert the shrunken cubes into your bottle, and of course, add the cold water you used for the process.
+the cubes will shrink but not melt totally due to the coolness of the added water- now you can insert the shrunken cubes into your bottle, and of course, add the cold water you used for the process.

 How about that. genius-told you.

-#2: taking cold water up a notch!
+#2: Take cold water up a notch!

-The tip?freeze half a bottle with the nozzle upwards
+The tip? freeze half a bottle with the nozzle upwards

 Bet you wonder why you need to bother about the bottle’s nozzle.

-well, that is because if you freeze a half-full water bottle just laying in your freezer, then, like me, you shall discover there is no way in the world you can pour more water to the bottle, for the purpose of actually using the bottled water, because, well, the nozzle is clogged tightly by the ice formed in the bottle. yep.
+well, that is because if you freeze a half-full water bottle just laying in your freezer, then, like me, you shall discover there is no way in the world you can pour more water into the bottle, for the purpose of actually using the bottled water, because, well, the nozzle is clogged tightly by the ice formed in the bottle. yep.

 This is why, when you want to use the method of freezing half a bottle and filling the rest later with cold water- you need to freeze the bottle with its nozzle resting gently upon something in the freezer that will elevate only the nozzle.

-*Now- when using this method- you need to remember that when icy cold water meets hot humid weather- the result is “sweaty bottle”- meaning- water forms outside the bottle too- so remember to use a water carrier of some sort- will also keep your water cool -costs about 3 $ on eBay. totally reusable -and can save you when going for long drives or errands.
+*Now- when using this method- you need to remember that when icy cold water meets hot humid whether- the result is a “sweaty bottle”- meaning- water forms outside the bottle too- so remember to use a water carrier of some sort- will also keep your water cool -costs about 3 $ on eBay. totally reusable -and can save you when going for long drives or errands.